Swiss mull ‘burqa ban’ in vote centering on security, rights

 The face-covering measure has come to be known colloquially as the “burqa ban.”
 It would put Switzerland in line with countries like Belgium and France that have already enacted similar measures.
 Two Swiss regions also already have such bans.

-One campaign poster presented by the Swiss People’s Party — a populist, right-wing party that is the leading faction in parliament and has strongly backed the measure — features a caricatured image of the scowling eyes of a woman in a burqa above the words: “Stop Islamic Radicalism.”
+One campaign poster presented by the Swiss People’s Party — a populist, right-wing party that is the leading faction in parliament and has strongly backed the measure — features a caricatured image of the scowling eyes of a woman in a niqab above the words: “Stop Islamic Radicalism.”

 A coalition of left-leaning parties have put up signs that read: “Absurd.
 Useless.
 Islamophobic.”